magoo/risk-measurement/content/en/docs/enterprise/decision-standards.md

 **Level Zero**: An individual, "water cooler" estimate.

-**Level One**: A estimate from a single individual who has received risk training, with reasonable access to reference classes or specific historical
+**Level One**: A estimate from a single individual who has received risk training, has particular subject matter expertise, reasonable access to reference classes, or has specific historical data.
-    data.

-**Level Two**: In addition to previous levels, this estimation is from an individual who is calibration trained (See: [calibration](/docs/estimation/forecasting/#calibration)) and has maintained a Brier score under `.4`.
+**Level Two**: In addition to previous levels, this estimation is from an individual who is calibration trained (See: [calibration](/docs/estimation/forecasting/#calibration)) and maintained a track record.
 (See [keeping score](/docs/estimation/forecasting/#keeping-score))

 **Level Three**: In addition to previous levels, a panel of three or more calibrated individuals were involved with this estimation.

 **Level Four**: In addition to previous levels, an external expert was involved with the estimation.

+You can, of course, stack and order these however you'd like.
+Each example simply increases the rigor involved, approaching greater scientific integrity.
+Some of these qualities of rigor are listed below:

-### Ad-Hoc
+### Rigor

 If a leveling approach is not desired, the following criteria can be requested as part of a study as needed: